Local grafting heterogeneities control water intrusion and extrusion in nanopores: Methods

 \subsection{Coarse-grained model}

-We tuned the hydrophobicity of the matrix using different Martini 3 bead types.
+We tuned the hydrophobicity of the matrix using different MARTINI 3 bead types.
 In particular, we used C1 or C2 beads in the case of the bare pores to obtain a hydrophobic surface, with water contact angles of $\theta_{Y-C1} \approx 105^\circ$ and $\theta_{Y-C2} \approx 100^\circ$, respectively.
-For the grafted pores, we used N1 beads for the hydrophilic silica matrix, obtaining a water contact angle of $\theta_{Y-N1} \approx 75^\circ$.
-We employed C1 and C2 beads to describe the hydrophobic carbon chain, with the C1 beads composing the ``body'' of the chain and the C2 bead the terminal methyl group.
+For the grafted pores, we used N1 beads for the hydrophilic silica matrix, obtaining a water contact angle of $\theta_{Y-N1} \approx 75^\circ$ We employed C1 and C2 beads to describe the hydrophobic carbon chain, with the C1 beads composing the ``body'' of the chain and the C2 bead the terminal methyl group.
 The water boxes contain equal parts of tiny, small, and regular beads, to avoid the well-known artifact of MARTINI water freezing at ambient conditions due to the presence of a surface~\cite{bruininks2019practical,zavadlav2014adaptive}.
-The pistons consist of a thin fcc lattice with dimensions (20x20x2.5) $\textup{nm}^3$ and the length of the nanopore (20 nm) corresponds to the matrix side.
-The lengths of the two water cubic boxes are 20 nm as well.